 Once you’re pregnant there are a few changes you should make to your diet in order to safeguard your growing baby.

 Steer clear of liver products, such as paté, as it contains a lot of vitamin A, which may cause problems for the development of your baby.
+You are also advised to stop eating shellfish and soft cheeses.

 Food hygiene becomes particularly important.
 This is because some bacterial infections that can be caught from food such as listeriosis and salmonella can harm your unborn baby.